Comfort Nursing: Meaning, Benefits And Tips To Stop It

 Babies usually seek comfort nursing at timings beyond their usual breastfeeding sessions.
 Your baby is likely to reach out for comfort nursing right after a stressful situation, such as after an accidental fall, when scared by something, or when experiencing symptoms of an illness.
 They may also demand comfort nursing before bedtime or naptime.

-During comfort nursing, the baby is less likely to suck strongly and may even fall asleep soon after being placed at the breast.
-The quantity of milk ingested is very little to provide any nourishment.
-A comfort nursing baby’s latch could also be removed easily.
+During comfort nursing, the baby is less likely to suck strongly.
+It is also common to see the baby fall asleep while breastfeeding while comfort nursing.
+A comfort-nursing baby’s latch could also be removed easily.
+Therefore, the quantity of milk ingested during comfort nursing is very little to provide any nourishment.

 protip_icon Do remember